Bubbles

 The challenge

 Bubbles had a core group of about 20,000 monthly active users.
 They were big fans.
-They loved the app for its lightweight onboarding, ease-of-use, and most of all the fact that it was entirely free.
+They loved the app for its lightweight onboarding, ease-of-use, and most of all the fact that it cost nothing to use.
 Bubbles was well-liked and useful, but not yet transformative.
 Users could record their screen, add their camera feed, and share links.
 While functional, it wasn't living up to our long-term vision of an async communication platform for remote teams.
-My task was to address the deeper challenges of collaborating across time zones, when your teammates are going to sleep as you're starting your day.
+My task was to turn a lightweight screen recorder into a tool for remote teams, addressing the deeper challenges of collaborating across time zones, when your teammates are going to sleep as you're starting your day.

 We also faced the existential crisis all venture-backed startups eventually hit: figure out how to make money, or die trying.